ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.9 List of Rejection Reasons - Create/Read
 #### A. Create a Rejection Reason in Reason List Master Data

-Upon receiving a request to add a Reason with the input parameters (code, name, descr, rsncat_code, lang_code and is_active), the system store the Reason in the Database
+Upon receiving a request to add a Reason with the input parameters (code, name, descr, rsncat_code, lang_code and is_active), the system stores the Reason in the Database

 The system performs the following steps: